 “Great opportunity to learn about and see native plants, guided by an expert.”

 Most useful part of the course: “Introduction to so many previously unknown natives.”

 “[I learned about] Various native species that I will recommend our municipality uses in future.”

 – Past Participant

 Continuing Education Credits

-The most recent offering of The Woody Plants of Summer: Native Plants was approved for the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Woody Plants of Summer: Native Plants course is approved for the following credits from professional organizations.

 NOTE: If you have any dietary restrictions or food allergies, please alert us at least one (1) week in advance of the course start date so that we can make reasonable accommodations.
 We cannot guarantee accommodations for special requests made after that time.

 COVID-19 Mask & Vaccination Policies for Face-to-Face Classes